ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/sharding/server/ongoing-tasks/backup-and-restore/backup.markdown

 * Each shard hosts a unique part of the database, so no single node can create a backup of the entire database.
-* After a user defines a backup task, RavenDB automatically creates one local backup task per shard, based on the user-defined task.
+* After a user defines a backup task, RavenDB automatically creates one backup task per shard, based on the user-defined task.
   This operation is automatic and requires no additional actions from the user.
 * Each shard appoints [one of its nodes](../../../../sharding/overview#shard-replication) responsible for the execution of the shard's backup task.
-* Each local shard backup task can keep the shard's database locally (on the shard machine), and/or remotely (on one or more cloud destinations).
+* Each shard backup task can keep the shard's database locally (on the shard machine), and/or remotely (on one or more cloud destinations).
 * A backup task can store backups on multiple destinations,